-We believe that we are well positioned to grow our business organically by enhancing our product offerings and expanding our customer base in our strategic markets.
-The recent economic uncertainty has not had a significant impact on our financial position, results of operations or liquidity as of the date of the filing of this Form 10-K; however, if current economic conditions continue our business could be negatively effected.
-We continue to monitor the financial markets and general global economic conditions and presently expect the following market conditions in 2009:
+We believe that we are well positioned to grow our business organically over the long term by enhancing our product offerings and expanding our customer base in our strategic markets.
+The current global economic downturn had a significant impact on our sales and operating profit in 2009 when compared to 2008.
+Our order rates declined significantly in 2009 and if current economic conditions continue, our business results will continue to be negatively affected.
+In addition, we have had project delivery push-outs as well as order cancellations that may continue in 2010.
+We will continue to monitor general global economic conditions and expect the following market conditions:

-- In the commercial marine industry, we expect international trade and demand for crude oil and other commodities as well as the age of the global merchant fleet to continue to create demand for new ship construction; however, we expect new orders to be significantly lower than in the past two years.
-While we expect sales to grow primarily from existing orders, we are also likely to have additional order cancellations.
-We also believe the increase in the size of the global fleet will create an opportunity to supply aftermarket parts and service. - We expect activity within the crude oil market to remain favorable as long term capacity constraints and global demand drive further development of heavy oil fields, but we are experiencing project delays.
-In pipeline applications we expect demand for our highly efficient products to remain strong as our customers continue to focus on total cost of ownership.
-In refinery applications, we believe a reduction in capital investment by our customers will reduce the demand for our products. - In the power generation industry, we expect activity in Asia and the Middle East to remain strong as economic growth and fundamental undersupply of power generation capacity continues to drive investment in energy infrastructure projects.
-In the world's developed economies, we expect efficiency improvements will continue to drive demand. - In the U.S., we expect Congress to continue to appropriate funds for new ship construction as older naval vessels are decommissioned.
+- In the commercial marine industry, we expect international trade and demand for crude oil and other commodities as well as the age of the global merchant fleet to continue to create demand for new ship construction over the long term.
+We also believe the increase in the size of the global fleet will create an opportunity to supply aftermarket parts and service.
+In addition, we believe pending and future environmental regulations will enhance the demand for our products.
+Based on the decline in orders in 2009 and our current backlog, we expect sales to decline in 2010 from 2009 levels.
+We are also likely to have additional order cancellations as well as delivery date extensions in the near term. - In the crude oil industry, we expect long term activity to remain favorable as capacity constraints and global demand drive further development of heavy oil fields.
+In pipeline applications, we expect demand for our highly efficient products to remain strong as our customers continue to focus on total cost of ownership.
+In refinery applications, a reduction in capital investment by our customers due to recent weak economic conditions and volatile oil prices has been negatively impacting sales and orders.
+Projects that were delayed in 2009 are being restarted and we expect sales to be at levels in 2010, while we expect growth in orders. - In the power generation industry, we expect activity in Asia and the Middle East to remain solid as economic growth and fundamental undersupply of power generation capacity continue to drive investment in energy infrastructure projects.
+In the world's developed economies, we expect efficiency improvements will continue to drive demand.
+In 2010, we expect both sales and orders to be at similar levels versus 2009. - In the U.S., we expect Congress to continue to appropriate funds for new ship construction as older naval vessels are decommissioned.
 We also expect increased demand for integrated fluid handling systems for both new ship platforms and existing ship classes that reduce operating costs and improve efficiency as the U.S. Navy seeks to man vessels with fewer personnel.
-Outside of the U.S., we expect other sovereign nations will continue to expand their fleets as they address national security concerns. - In the general industrial market, we expect demand to soften in the chemical, building products, diesel engine and distribution portions of the general industrial market, primarily in Europe and North America.
+Outside of the U.S., we expect other sovereign nations will continue to expand their fleets as they address national security concerns.
+We expect modest growth in sales during 2010 and expect orders to decline as a result of the significant growth in orders in 2009 and the timing of projects. - In the general industrial market, we expect long-term demand to be driven by capital investment.
+While this market is very diverse, orders in 2009 declined compared to 2008 in all submarkets and most significantly in the chemical, distribution, machinery support and building products markets and in portions of the general industrial market, primarily in Europe and North America.
+We expect growth in both orders and sales in 2010.